zkitX/fusee-launcher/README.md

 guides are to follow!
 Stay tuned...

 ### Use Instructions
 The main launcher is "fusee-launcher.py".
 Windows, Linux, and macOS are all natively supported!
-It's mildly more complicated on Windows, so more indepth usage instructions are on the way.
+Instructions for Windows specifically can be found on the [wiki](https://github.com/reswitched/fusee-launcher/wiki/Instructions-(Windows)).

 With a Tegra device in RCM and connected via USB, invoke the launcher with the desired payload as an argument, e.g. `./fusee-launcher.py payload.bin`.
 Linux systems currently require either that the Tegra device be connected to an XHCI controller (used with blue USB 3 ports) or that the user has patched their EHCI driver.